David Story, Online Piano Lessons from Toronto

 Picture

-Dorthy Delay asked parents of prospective students, "who is going to be your child's practice partner?"
+Dorothy Delay asked parents of prospective students, "who is going to be your child's practice partner?"
+A teacher of prodigies, she knew a thing or two.

 David Story